 Today is the birthday of Edward F. Sweeney (May 10, 1860-1923).
 Although born in San Francisco, Sweeney was involved with founding the Seattle Brewing & Malting Company, the makers of Rainier Beer, along with several other brewery and other businesses in the Seattle area.

 Here’s a biography of Sweeney from “An Illustrated History of the State of Washington,” by Rev. H.K.
-Hines, published in 1893.
+Hines, published in 1893, as it appears on the Brewery Gems page for Sweeney, by Gary Flynn.

 Edward F. Sweeney, Secretary of the Seattle Brewing & Malting Company, is a native son of the Golden West, born in San Francisco, California, May 10, 1860.